GabrielDeM/new-portfolio/README.md

 ## Portfolio

-This is the project for my website portfolio: http://gabrieldemoura.com
+This is the project of my website portfolio: http://gabrieldemoura.com